What is the REEF Volunteer Fish Survey Project?

 Once you start conducting fish surveys, your diving experience will change.
 Suddenly you will start to notice things on your dives that have always been there, but the difference is that now you will know them.
 You will realize when a species you encounter is a great find, and who are the usual suspects.
 Another reason - it allows you to participate, become a scientist, become an explorer.
 It gives you a voice to make a difference.
 We hope you will use it.

 While the main focus of REEF's program is marine fish, we also survey select invertebrates and algae in our temperate water regions: Pacific Northwest, California, South Atlantic States, the Northeast US & Eastern Canada, and the Eastern Atlantic & Mediterranean.
 To find out more about the REEF Invertebrate & Algae Monitoring Program, click here.

 Sea turtles are reported in all of REEF's regions - Sea Turtle Sighting Program.

 Please cite REEF's Database as:REEF. year.
 Reef Environmental Education Foundation Volunteer Fish Survey Project Database.
 World Wide Web electronic publication. www.REEF.org, date of download (day month year).

-Contact REEF Director of Science, Dr. Christy Pattengill-Semmens, to request raw data files.
+Contact REEF Co-Executive Director: Science & Engagement, Dr. Christy Pattengill-Semmens, to request raw data files.